KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 Sara's Tengou Juurai: Ambush activates Beidou's C4 when it hits (buffs) Beidou.

 **Evidence:**
-[Video](https://youtu.be/oYDHcC2prLY): In this video you can see that Beidou's weapon is normal and after she gets hit by Tengou Juurai: Ambush her weapon starts sparking with electro, indicating that C4 has been activated.
+[Video](https://youtu.be/oYDHcC2prLY): In this video you can see that Beidou's weapon is normal and after she gets hit by Tengou Juurai: Ambush her weapon starts sparking with Electro, indicating that C4 has been activated.

 **Significance:**
 Neat interaction for Beidou